Financial Help for People With Disabilities

 Social Security Disability Insurance

 Social Security Disability Insurance (SSDI) is emergency health insurance for those who can’t work because of a disability and have not paid into the Social Security system.
 A doctor’s written statement may help an application.
-There are several forms to fill out, and it may be helpful to hire a disability lawyer to receive the benefits ….
+There are several forms to fill out, and it may be helpful to hire a disability lawyer to receive the benefits.

 Supplemental Security Income Disability Program

 Supplemental Security Income is based on financial need.
 Overseen by Social Security, it’s designed to help people who are elderly or have disabilities and little or no income.
-SSI pays for expenses like food, clothing and shelter.
+SSI pays for expenses like food, clothing, and shelter.
 Participants get monthly checks.
 Payment amounts vary by state and individual situations.

 VA Disability Benefits

-Financial Help for Disabled Veterans
+Financial Help for Veterans with Disabilities

 • Disability compensation: Using VA disability benefits.